Your Complete Guide to the UK Customs Declaration Service (CDS)

 4. Set up a Duty Deferment Account (if required).
 If you import regularly, a duty deferment account lets you defer the payment of customs duties and import VAT to a single monthly payment, which simplifies your cash flow significantly.

-5. Authorise your customs software.
+5. Authorise your UK CDS software.
 If you use iCustoms or any other customs declaration software, you will need to authorise the software to submit declarations on your behalf through the HMRC Developer Hub.

 Want to know why you should use CDS?
 Read this

-What is an EORI Number and Do I Need One?
+What is an EORI Number for Customs Decalration and Do I Need One?

 An EORI (Economic Operator Registration and Identification) number is a unique identifier assigned by HMRC to businesses that trade goods internationally.
 It is required for all import and export declarations submitted through CDS.